ReshadSadik/automotive_client_side/README.md

 Live site to the website [AutoMotive](https://automotivenow.netlify.app/)

+- You can find and purchase any car of your liking here.
+- Implemented firebase for user authentication
+- Utilized MongoDB to store the data and showed them in UI
+- you can use stripe payment gateway to order for your desired car
 - Search for your dream cars including suv's, trucks, sports car and so on!
 - It has a safe login authentication for both user and Admin
 - used mongoDb to save products, users, reviews information in database